epfl-ada/ada-2022-project-badassteam/README.md

-# **ada-2022-project-badassteam**

-Created by:\
-Antoine LAPERRIERE - 288734\
-Benoit GAUDIOT - 275223\
-Nathan PAILLOU - 287361\
-Romain BEZEAUD - 283622

-# *Hollywood: a reflection of a patriarchal society?*
+# Hollywood: a reflection of a patriarchal society ?

  ___Study of the evolution of the representation of women in the american cinema industry from 1888 to 2012___